 Such temperature changes can be quantified using the ideal gas law or the hydrostatic equation for atmospheric processes.

 In practice, no process is truly an adiabatic process.
-Many processes depend on a large difference in time scales of the process of interest.
-They also depend on the rate of heat energy dissipation across a system boundary.
+Many processes depend on a massive difference in time scales of the process of interest.
+They also rely on the rate of heat energy dissipation across a system boundary.

-Heating in a called adiabatic condition occurs when the pressure of a gas is increased by the work done on it.
-An example of adiabatic heating is that of a heat engine piston that compresses a gas contained within a cylinder.
+Heating in a called adiabatic condition occurs when the gas's pressure increases due to work added.
+An example of adiabatic heating is a heat engine piston that compresses a gas contained within a cylinder.
 Gas compression leads to a temperature rise.
 In many practical situations, the conduction of heat is assumed to be null.

-This feature has practical application in diesel heat engines.
+This feature has practical use in diesel heat engines.

-Adiabatic cooling occurs when the pressure on an adiabatically isolated system decreases, allowing it to expand.
+Adiabatic cooling occurs when the pressure on an isolated system decreases, allowing it to expand.
 This expansion makes it work in your environment.
-When the pressure applied to an air pack is reduced, the air in the pack is allowed to expand.
+When the pressure applied to an air pack is reduced, the pack's air is allowed to grow.
 As the volume increases, the temperature decreases as its internal energy decreases.

 Adiabatic cooling does not have to involve a fluid.
-One technique used to reach very low temperatures is through adiabatic demagnetization.
-In adiabatic demagnetization, the change in the magnetic field of a magnetic material is used to provide adiabatic cooling.
+One technique used to reach shallow temperatures is through adiabatic demagnetization.
+In adiabatic demagnetization, the change in the magnetic field's magnetic field is used to provide adiabatic cooling.
 Furthermore, the content of an expanding universe can be described (first-order) as an adiabatic cooling fluid.